-Whether it is referred to as Driving Under the Influence (DUI), or Operating While Intoxicated (OWI), a DUI or OWI is a serious, and often, complicated offense.
-As used on this website, there is no difference between DUI/OWI—both are used in reference to the charge in Indiana of Operating While Intoxicated.
-Not only are there the traditional penalties of possible jail time and fines, a DUI or OWI charge and conviction, whether as a Misdemeanor or Felony, can also lead to driver’s license suspension, and multiple DUI/OWI convictions can lead to permanent license suspension and even time in prison.
+Whether it is referred to as driving under the influence (DUI) or operating while intoxicated (OWI), it is a serious and often complicated offense.
+As used on this website, there is no difference between DUI/OWI — both are used in reference to the charge in Indiana of operating while intoxicated.
+Not only are there the traditional penalties of possible jail time and fines, but a DUI or OWI charge and conviction, whether as a misdemeanor or felony, can also lead to driver’s license suspension.
+Multiple DUI/OWI convictions can lead to permanent license suspension and even time in prison.

-Often, even before a trial or a determination of your guilt or innocence, your driver’s license will be suspended.
-In the state of Indiana, simply being charged with an OWI results in an administrative license suspension of 180 days.
-Upon finding probable cause that you have tested above .08 blood alcohol content, the Indiana BMV will administratively suspend your license upon notice of the charge.
+Your driver’s license will be suspended even before a trial or a determination of your guilt or innocence.
+In the state of Indiana, being charged with an OWI results in an administrative license suspension of 180 days.
+Upon finding probable cause that you have tested above .08 blood alcohol content, the Indiana Bureau of Motor Vehicles will administratively suspend your license upon notice of the charge.
 This suspension will not be terminated until the case reaches some conclusion and/or disposition.

-Depending on if this is your first OWI charge, your third, or even your fourth OWI charge, you may be charged with either a Misdemeanor or Felony.
-Moreover, there are the considerations of the level of which you tested, your blood alcohol content (BAC), the fact of whether you chose to “blow” and/or be tested, whether you were involved in an accident, all of which can lead to more and enhanced charges and a longer license suspension.
-Every OWI case is different, and each case needs to be specifically researched to determine the legitimacy of the traffic stop itself, and the level of charges alleged against you.
+Depending on if this is your first OWI charge or your third or even fourth, you may be charged with either a misdemeanor or a felony.
+Moreover, the prosecution will consider if you submitted to a blood alcohol content (BAC) or other sobriety test, the level at which you tested, and whether you were involved in an accident, all of which can lead to more and enhanced charges and a longer license suspension.
+Every OWI case is different, and each case needs to be specifically researched to determine the legitimacy of the traffic stop itself and the level of charges alleged against you.
 We also understand that you may have questions about your case, and we have taken the time to answer some questions below.

-The attorneys and staff of Harper and Harper can help you or a loved one navigate the OWI charges, defend you against such charges, and help you, if possible, find a way in which to continue to drive during the prosecution of your case.
+The attorneys and staff of Harper and Harper, LLC, can help you or a loved one navigate the OWI charges, defend you against such charges, and help you, if possible, find a way in which to continue to drive during the prosecution of your case.
 Call us at 219-733-8837 or email us here to schedule your free initial consultation today.